 Q. Should I get my leather HF1 belt holster lined with smooth cowhide or not?

-A. If you wear your HF1 belt holster daily, the lining will make it last about 50% longer because of the added rigidity.
+A. If you wear your HF1, HF2 and HF3 belt holster daily, the lining will make it last about 50% longer because of the added rigidity.
 Otherwise, it's desireable, but not necessary.
-This does not apply to other holsters, which do not require lining.
+This does not apply to other holsters, which do not benefit from lining.

 Q. Does Tucker recommend carrying a defensive pistol with a light attached to an accessory rail?